oneilsh/n3c_workbook_parser/README.md

 9 directories, 25 files
 ```

-Now that we have our public-facing repo built, we can push it up to GitHub (using `-C` to specify the
+Now that we have our public-facing repo built, we can push it up to GitHub.
-repo we want to push without having to move into it; you could also just `cd` to the directory as normal).

 ```
+cd n3c_example_project_public
-git -C n3c_example_project_public add -A git -C n3c_example_project_public commit -m "Pushing parsed results" git -C n3c_example_project_public push
+git add -A
+git commit -m "Pushing parsed results" git push
 ```

 On GitHub, we can configure the repo pages under Settings -> Pages,